Grocherio/ProgrammingPortfolio/README.md

 [Source Code](https://github.com/ForestNYoung/programming1portfolio/raw/main/src/SpaceGame.zip)

 ### Calculator
 Calculator is a functional OOP 4-function calculator with additional operations such as the trigonometric functions.
-(Created in Processing)
+(Created in Processing using Java)

 Calculator GUI Mockup